-Thomas Harris’ novel had topped the bestseller lists since its publication in 1988 but it took brilliant director Jonathan Demme and screenwriter Ted Tally to make the film a killer classic in 1991.
-The movie has now past its 25th anniversary, topping movie polls once again.
+Thomas Harris’ novel had topped the bestseller lists since its publication in 1988 but it took brilliant director Jonathan Demme and screenwriter Ted Tally to make the film a killer cinematic classic in 1991.
+The movie has now passed its 25th anniversary, topping movie polls once again.
 Following its star Jodie Foster’s recent visit to the BFI for an honorary screening, it seems a fitting moment to revisit one of the greatest films ever.

 Clarice Starling – one of the most original character names in literature surely and in Jodie Foster’s peerless portrayal, one of cinema’s true heroines – is a young FBI officer in training at Quantico.
 Her goal when she graduates is to go and work for her eminent superior Jack Crawford (a superbly wily Scott Glenn) in the behavioural science division.
 But her wish is granted sooner than she expects as Crawford summons her to his office to bestow on her an important task in the investigation he’s running.
 Clarice has to question an inmate in the Baltimore State Hospital for the Criminally Insane in the hope he may have an insight into the crime.